Fundeluk/nswi041-exams/seminar-work.md

 6. The result is there and the user sees it.

 **Potential Issues:**
-- The user does not have an account (1.)
+- In step 1, the student encounters difficulty logging into the system and the error occurs on the screen.
-- The student has not attended any exams yet (4.)
+- In step 4, the student has not attended any exams yet, so the system will notify him about that.
-- The student has not attended an exam for the course they selected (5.)
+- In step 5., the student has not attended an exam for the selected course so the system will show an error.
-- The student has attended the exam, but the results are not ready yet (6.)
+- In step 6, the student has attended the exam, but the results are not ready yet so the system will show a notification about it.

 **Preconditions:**
 - Enroll for the exam